crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 ## Future Ideas

 There are many things left to explore.
-This first version was a proof of concept focused on the simplest possible flow, but there's room to make the system more robust, flexible, and useful in real contexts.
+This was a proof of concept focused on the simplest possible flow, but there's room to make the system more robust, flexible, and useful in real contexts.

 Some directions I'd be interested in exploring: